MochengCK/LinkCore-Download-Manager/README.md

 - Join our community for discussions and support
 ## 📄 License

-This project is licensed under the GNU General Public [GPLv3.0 License](LICENSE)
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0)